On this page you will find useful information and resources to help support business through the COVID-19 crisis.

 Victoria Tourism Industry Council (VTIC) Insight Series

-Melbourne Innovation Centre is holding free online workshops to support businesses.
-There are 2 online workshops delivered each week and topics include:
+Melbourne Innovation Centre is holding free online workshops to support businesses (for ASBAS members).
+There are 2 online workshops delivered each week and topics include

 - Social Media Marketing 101 for Small Business

 - Content That Keeps You Connected

 Business Victoria offers practical help with free online courses, live and on-demand events and a range of business resources to help you prepare for a strong recovery through Business Victoria.
 Click here to find out more.

 It's Business as Unusual in Murrindindi Shire.